Differential Geometry of Curves and Surfaces in Lorentz-Minkowski space: The Lorentz-Minkowski space

-and the equality holds if and only if $u$ and $v$ are two proportional vectors.
+and the equality holds if and only if $u$ and $v$ are proportional.
 In the case that both vectors lie in the same timelike cone, there exists a unique number $\varphi\geq 0$ such that

-This number $\varphi$ is called the hyperbolic angle between $u$ and $v$. \end{theorem}
+The number $\varphi$ is called the hyperbolic angle between $u$ and $v$. \end{theorem}

-\begin{proof} We consider two independent timelike vectors $u$ and $v$.
-Then $U=<u,v>$ is a timelike plane.
-By Proposition \ref{1lightlike} the equation on $a$ and $b$ given by
+\begin{proof} Consider two linearly independent timelike vectors $u$ and $v$.
+Then $U=\mbox{Span}\{u,v\}$ is a timelike plane.
+By Prop. \ref{1lightlike} the equation on $\lambda$

-has solution.
-Moreover $a\not=0$ (on the contrary, the vector $v$ would be timelike).
-By dividing by $a$, we have that

-has solution on $\lambda$.
+has a least two solutions.
 In particular, the discriminant of the quadratic equation must be positive, that is,

-This shows the inequality in the case that $u$ and $v$ are independent linear.
-On the other hand, if they are proportional, then we obtain equality.
+This shows the inequality in the case that $u$ and $v$ are linearly independent.
+On the other hand, if they are proportional, then we obtain directly the equality.

 For the second part of the theorem, we write